-THIS BUSINESS ASSOCIATE AGREEMENT ("Agreement") is entered into by and between ORANGE COUNTY, FLORIDA, a charter county and political subdivision of the State of Florida (hereinafter "County"), through its Housing and Community Development Division (hereinafter "Covered Entity"), and Aspire Health Partners, Inc., a qualified non-profit corporation registered under the laws of the State of Florida (hereinafter "Business Associate").
+THIS BUSINESS ASSOCIATE AGREEMENT ("Agreement") is entered into by and between ORANGE COUNTY, FLORIDA, a charter county and political subdivision of the State of Florida (hereinafter "County"), through its Housing and Community Development Division (hereinafter "Covered Entity"), and Health Center for the Homeless, Inc., a qualified non-profit corporation registered under the laws of the State of Florida (hereinafter "Business Associate").
 The County and Business Associate may be referred to herein individually as "Party" or collectively as "Parties."